 - Organic Pasta

 If I had to choose only one store, Trader Joe’s wins.
-In general, Trader Joe’s has lower prices.
+In general, Trader Joe’s has lower prices and trader joe’s products are generally high quality.

 One thing I don’t like about Trader Joe’s is that most of their veggies are in bags.
 When fresh produce is bagged it has a shorter shelf life.